 Focus on Nutrition and Whole Foods

 Ironically, many people associate a healthy or vegan diet with an expensive diet, but the opposite it true.
+You can have a cheap vegan meal plan and grocery list on a very tight budget!

 It’s the unhealthy, heavily processed food that is the most expensive.
 Plus, when you eat junk food, you have to eat more of it because your cells are starving for nutrients.
 So, not only are you spending more money because the processed food is more expensive to begin with; but you’re also buying more of it to try to fill yourself and family up.